 The Committee is made up of representatives from the Kenyan Ministry for Fisheries, Agriculture and Irrigation (MoALF&I), the United Nations Food and Agriculture Organization (FAO), the Kenya Institute for Public Policy Research and Analysis (KIPPRA), Kenya National Bureau of Statistics (KNBS), the Council of Governors, and the Global Open Data for Agriculture and Nutrition (GODAN) initiative, among others.

-The theme of this year’s Devolution Conference is “Deliver, Transform, Measure” with a focus on “Remaining Accountable”.
-The event brings together Governors from across the country and is an important milestone in the process of Devolution in Kenya, giving stakeholders an opportunity to review progress on the Big4 goals that span the Agriculture, Health, Trade, Affordable Housing and Infrastructure sectors.
+The theme of this year’s Devolution Conference was “Deliver, Transform, Measure” with a focus on “Remaining Accountable”.
+The event brought together Governors from across the country and is an important milestone in the process of Devolution in Kenya, giving stakeholders an opportunity to review progress on the Big4 goals that span the Agriculture, Health, Trade, Affordable Housing and Infrastructure sectors.

 Dr Kamau Says:

 “Kenya's Agricultural Sector Transformation and Growth Strategy (ASTGS) identifies Technology and Innovation as well as Value Addition and Market Development as being of particular importance.
 When these are combined, they become a critical pillar of realising the ASTGS’ key goal of transformation and growth.

 The theme, therefore, addresses the need for innovation-driven technologies that yield value addition for market development, growth and wealth creation.
 To this end, the Committee has recommended the engagement of young people to deliver innovative, technology-based ideas and thinking to improve agricultural outcomes throughout the production-to-market chain.